BioPAL/governance/conduct/code_of_conduct.md

 Fundamentally, we are committed to fostering a productive, harassment-free environment for everyone.
-Rather than considering this code an exhaustive list of things that you can’t do, take it in the spirit it is intended - a guide to make it easier to enrich all of us and the communities in which we participate.
+Rather than considering this code an exhaustive list of things that you cannot do, take it in the spirit it is intended - a guide to make it easier to enrich all of us and the communities in which we participate.

 Importantly: as a member of our community, *you are also a steward of these